Leytoncito/IS_Prokka_Panaroo/RandomForest/README.md

 ## Random forest (Summary code)

-WARNING: Due to the randomization of the methods, the values may vary.
+WARNING: Due to the randomization of the methods, the values may vary slightly.
+Note: You can download these files and run them in Rstudio.

 First, We need import necessary libraries.